Avert your eyes, children.

 RELEASE DATE: 1991

 I’ve never understood the appeal of porn in a game.
 There’s no guy in his right mind out there who would say, “Eh, I don’t need to actually watch porn.
 I’ll just get my pixel fix and call it good.”
 Sadly, Bubble Bath Babes isn’t even the first porn game ever created, though it’s definitely one of the rarest.
 It’s sold for as much as twelve hundred dollars on eBay; to someone who’s an NES collector, instead of a virtual perv, no doubt.
 There were several “nudie” games for the 2600, Custer’s Revenge being the most infamous among them (feel free to look up the objective of that game on your own).
 The trend seemed to die down for awhile, until the early Aughts, when BMX XXX and The Guy Game reared their ugly heads.
-Ever wanted to see a skank’s boobs while she’s doing tricks on a bike, whether she’s real or not?
+Ever wanted to see a girl’s boobs while she’s doing tricks on a bike, whether she’s real or not?
 Yeah, no one did, and games that focus on nudity have gone underground again, though I wouldn’t count them out.
-For some reason, developers are hell bent on believing consumers would rather pay to look at boobs than to get them for free on the Internet; which leads me to say, Activision, if you’re throwing money away on a “guy” game, I would happily take a check.
+For some reason, developers are hell bent on believing consumers would rather pay to look at boobs than to get them for free on the Internet.

 Bubble Bath Babes could have sold many a copy, were it not limited by its own “assets,” and I say that in all seriousness.
 It’s a puzzle game that reminds me of an upside-down Tetris combined with hints of Puyo Pop (…Mean Bean Machine, for you crazy mustachioed Americans).
 Basically, the concept is awesome, despite the lewdness surrounding it.
 A young naked woman is taking a bath at the bottom of the screen, and the bubbles that float up from her bath are the bubbles you arrange at the top.
 The bubbles come paired in fours and are in a variety of colors, while the object of the game is to connect four bubbles of the same color.
 Mix and match colors for combos and more points, a la Puyo Pop.
 Once you figure out how to rearrange the different colors within the bubble cluster, it becomes more fun than you would expect.
 One wonders why Parisian Entertainment felt the need to deprive themselves of potential millions of dollars by throwing naked women into a solid puzzle game.